Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

-The following lemma characterises the relations $\sim_{n}$ over (finite) Esakia spaces, and it describes their relation to the implication rank of clopen upsets.
-We remark that this result mirrors Visser's classical result on bounded bisimulation \cite[Thms.
-4.7-4.8]{visser1996uniform} and Esakia and Grigolia's characterisation of finitely generated Heyting algebras \cite{esakia1977criterion, bezhanishvili2006lattices}, but with the key difference that we restrict attention to polynomials over (possibly infinite) regular elements.
+The following lemma characterises the relation $\eqrel_{n}$ over (finite) Esakia spaces and it relates it to the implication rank of polynomials over regular elements.
+This result mirrors Visser's classical result on bounded bisimulation \cite[Thms.
+4.7-4.8]{visser1996uniform} and Esakia and Grigolia's characterisation of finitely generated Heyting algebras \cite{esakia1977criterion, bezhanishvili2006lattices}, but with the key difference that we restrict attention to polynomials over (possibly infinitely many) regular elements.